yukundu58/mpcs52553-final/README.md

 There are three models: Library, User and Reservation.

 ## User Part
 We also have a sign-in system and support two kinds of users: Administrator and non-administrator.
-The administrators could change add new libraries, edit the number of available rooms of each library and limit the right of book right for a specific user.
-The non-administrator could make reservation for the room of specific library.
+The administrators could
+- change add new libraries
+- delete libraries
+- update libraries,
+- see all the reservations.
+The non-administrator could
+- make reservations
+- cancel reservations
+- update their own profiles.

 To get the access to edit and delete details of library, you should log in using administrator account (Username: yukun   Password: yukun), or you could sign up your own account via admin_code: 52553.